 Boundary Issues When Buying A House

 When you move into your new house, establishing the exact position of your boundaries is not always a priority.
-In the course of your conveyancing process, the solicitor ought to identify any boundary issues.
-However, there are three main steps in which you can avoid boundary problems.
+In the course of your conveyancing process, the solicitor ought to identify any boundary disputes.
+However, there are important steps in which you can avoid property disputes.

 Ask the solicitor to provide an official copy of the Land Registry title plan.